 Teiger Foundation is dedicated to supporting curatorial learning and experimentation.
 Successful proposals will demonstrate not just the merit of the artists involved, but a clearly defined and compelling curatorial vision.
-What are your guiding principles for working with artists and partners, responding to communities and contexts, and contending with urgent contemporary curatorial issues as you see them?
+What guiding principles shape your approach to working with artists and partners?
+How do you engage with communities and contexts in your curatorial practice?
+What urgent curatorial issues do you seek to address, and how do you approach them?

-Please consult our FAQ for more information on how applications are evaluated, and our 2023 grantee list for examples of the range of initiatives we support.
+Please consult our FAQ for more information on how applications are evaluated, and our past grantee list for examples of the range of initiatives we support.

 *